jscheid/prettier.el/README.md

 ### `prettier-inline-errors-flag`

-Set this to `nil` if you don't like syntax errors to be shown inline but want them sent to the default error buffer instead.
+Set this to `t` if you want syntax errors to be shown inline instead of sending them to the default error buffer.
+This feature is experimental and won't yet work well when the error is outside the window.

 ### `prettier-pre-warm`